Table of Contents

 The Rankin file

 Typing.
 In 1968, a keyboard version of fluency drills didn't even occur to me.
 That's not how you did writing.
 Typing was just a job typists did.
-But Leela nudged me: I took typing that year.
-No other boys took the touch typing class; why would they?
+But something inside nudged me and I ended up taking typing that year.
+There were no other boys in my touch typing class; why would they learn to type?
 They were destined to become Important Men, not mere typists.
-But I took typing, so I had a leg up when computers started happening twenty years later.
+But I took typing in 1968-69, so I had a leg up when personal computers started hitting the fan twenty years later.

 Psalm.
-Elaine made us really dig into the literature.
+Elaine did actually make us do some digging into the antebellum lit.
 We spent what seemed like an inordinate amount of time analyzing one of Longfellow's poems, A Psalm of Life.
-It begins:
+It's the one that begins:

 Tell me not, in mournful numbers,